AzureAD/microsoft-authentication-library-for-js/extensions/docs/msal-node-extensions.md

 const dataProtectionScope = DataProtectionScope.CurrentUser;
 const optionalEntropy = ""; //specifies password or other additional entropy used to encrypt the data. const windowsPersistence = await FilePersistenceWithDataProtection.create(cachePath, dataProtectionScope, optionalEntropy);
-// Pass the persistence to msal config's cachePlugin msalConfig.cache.cachePlugin = new PersistenceCachePlugin(windowsPersistence);
 // Use the persistence object to initialize an MSAL PublicClientApplication with cachePlugin const pca = new PublicClientApplication({
                 auth: {